 But regardless of your workout preference, I find that we all struggle a bit when it comes to finding a routine to do on our own (without a class teacher or personal trainer) that really gives us a killer, full-body workout.
 Especially during the holiday season and when we’re traveling.

-So that’s when I called for the help of Miami’s hottest trainer (and my fabulous barre/ yoga/ bootcamp teacher), Julie Wiesman, to give me an effective (yet fairly simple) routine that can blast fat and tone the entire body, in just half an hour.
+So for this purpose, I called for the help of Miami’s hottest trainer (and my fabulous barre/ yoga/ bootcamp teacher), Julie Wiesman, to give me an effective (yet fairly simple) routine that can blast fat and tone the entire body, in just half an hour.

 She shared with me 6 simple (yet challenging!) exercises that you can do from any basic gym or even at home – all you need is a mat, a pair of dumbbells, and a chair/stool.
 The combination of these moves will tone your entire front body, back body and of course your obliques or side body, and will get you looking fabulous in no time (just look at her body!).

 The idea is to start with a warm-up to get your heart rate up, anywhere from 10-30 minutes of cardio, followed by 3 repetitions of each of these 6 exercises, and finishing with 2 minutes (minimum) of stretching.

 1) Push-ups with elbow taps: Do a regular push up, then while holding a straight-arm plank position, lift your left leg, bend it and bring it forward until your left knee taps your left elbow.
 Place your left leg back so you’re in plank again, do another push-up, then do the right side.
 Do 20 reps total (10 on each side).

 This strengthens your entire upper body, core, side waist and outer hips.